-This double barreled beast comes in two colors – white and blue.
-“The blue one is more desirable for collectors,” says Zahn.
-There are two reasons for its desirability.
+This double-barreled beast comes in two colors, white and blue, the latter of which is more desirable to collectors for a couple of reasons.
 First, it’s known to jam up less during use.
 And, second, it was released as part of a Costco-exclusive value pack in 2015, which came with two extra drums, fifty extra darts, and was the first Nerf set to feature pre-packaged batteries.

 12. Star Wars Nerf First Order Stormtrooper Deluxe Blaster